To make workmanlike doughs we need to follow a series of rules and steps that will allow us to achieve proper leavening

 Leavening is a process by which a flour dough swells due to the carbon dioxide formed during the yeast fermentation process.

+Yeast fermentation occurs when the sugars in the dough are “nullified” resulting in the production of carbon dioxide, which remains within it and thus causes it to swell.
 Often, however, kneaders’ recipes do not take into account numerous factors that influence the levitation process, do not indicate how to carry it out correctly or what tools to use.

 There are, in fact, numerous variables present in the working environment or in the ingredients, which can alter the result of our preparations: excessive salt, wrong cooking, excessive doses of heat, and so on.